A look at the NFL through nine weeks

 #7 Minnesota Vikings (5-4)

-The Minnesota Vikings got off to a horrid 1-4 start to the season where they led the league in turnovers and had no rhythm on either side of the ball going into week 6 lost the best receiver on the planet in Justin Jefferson, then something funny happened.
+The Minnesota Vikings got off to a horrid 1-4 start to the season where they led the league in turnovers and had no rhythm on either side of the ball going into week 6.
+They then lost the best receiver on the planet in Justin Jefferson, then something funny happened.
 The Vikings have won four straight games behind role players and stout defensive performances.
 The wins came at a cost as quarterback Kirk Cousins tore his Achilles at Lambeau Field meaning the Vikings would have to find a new QB, they did in Josh Dobbs.
 The former Cardinal took the field in Atlanta without knowing more than a few plays but somehow led the Vikings to a 31-28 over the Falcons.
 Minnesota doesn’t face a team with a winning record until week 15 in Cincinnati so the Vikings may have the inside track for the last playoff spot in the NFC.

 Other Storylines